Simplifying the Rejected Loan Reapply Flow

 Problem

 The existing flow separated two things users needed to do in sequence: see their rejected status, then configure a new loan.
 Putting these on separate pages added a page load, a CTA tap, and a context switch, all before the user had even started their reapplication.
 But the deeper issue was a missed opportunity.
 Rejected users are a motivated audience: they already wanted a loan.
-Showing them the loan simulation early, letting them explore the amount, adjust the tenure, and check their estimated installment before committing to anything, could turn hesitation into intent.
+I believed surfacing the loan simulation immediately after rejection would reduce hesitation and encourage users to reconsider reapplying before leaving the flow.
 Instead, the flow buried that experience several steps in, long after many users had already left.

 Objective